sibgit/sibgit.github.io/exercises_first_steps.md

    you open the file to manually solve the conflicts - the version that is *not* coming from `HEAD`).

+3. When you completed the rebase, run again:
+    ```yaml
+    ./peak_sorter.sh
+    ```
-3. When you completed the rebase, run `./peak_sorter.sh` again to make sure it works as expected: it should still display the number of Dahus observed on the Alps' highest peaks as it did before the rebase.
+   It should still display the number of Dahus observed on the Alps' highest peaks as it did before the rebase.

    Look again at your repo's history (`git adog`).
 Compare it to what you had before the merge (scroll up in your shell), to visually see how the rebase